 Looking for the Best Tempura in Kyoto?
 Check out the Ritz Carlton and the Tempura Genius of Kenji Fujimoto

 We first dined at Tempura Mizuki not long after the Ritz-Carlton, Kyoto opened its rather splendid doors, back in 2014, and were blown away by Chef Kenji Fujimoto's fabulous, light, sophisticated touch with that old Washoku favorite, tempura.
 Since then the hotel has gone on to win countless plaudits, including Forbes Travel Guide Five-Star Rating 2018, #1 out of the 25 Top Hotels in Japan, TripAdvisor's Travelers' Choice Awards 2018, and #1 out of the 10 Top Hotels in Japan, Condé Nast Traveler Readers' Choice Awards 2017.
+Chef Fujimoto''s Michelin recognition was certainly no surprise to us.

 Kyoto-style tempura is a refined, delicate, and aristocratic affair, and eschews the strong - Kyotoites would say overpowering - goma abura sesame oil favored in Tokyo, for lighter, subtler oils.
 Here at Tempura Mitsuki, it's benibana abura safflower oil, a Pinot Noir to the Malbec that is sesame.
 The result is a tempura batter that is irresistibly light and crisp.